 You have two options here.
 Either roll out the dough between two pieces of parchment paper and do cutout cookies.
 Or divide cookie dough into 24 and press onto wooden cookie mold to shape.
 Just be sure to get them nice and thin, as they'll thicken more when baked.

 Place shaped cookies on the prepared baking tray and place in the freezer for 10 minutes prior to baking.

 Brush with a very lightly beaten egg white (don't get it frothy!) to get that nice shiny finish and decorate with slivered almonds (optional).
 Otherwise, leave them as they are for a matte finish (similar to gingerbread cookies).
 And bake for 9-14 minutes (depending on size), until deep golden.

 Allow to cool for ten minutes before transferring to a cooling rack.
 Allow to cool completely, as they'll continue to crunch up (keto cookies take a few hours for the sweetener to Harden up completely!).
 Store in an airtight container for up to 5 days.

-**If you prefer your cookies on the sweeter side, feel free to up the sweetener to 8-10 tablespoons.
-Though keep in mind that the sweetness and spices do intensify somewhat a day after.
+*If you prefer your cookies on the sweeter side (and not doing any icing), feel free to up the sweetener to 1/2-2/3 cup.
 And Please see section on Sweeteners for deets and possible substitution.